eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 There are different levels categorized concerning the application resources deployed for a specific tool:

-**Scope & Context:** A top-level defines the application runtime environment where application artifacts are deployed and running in a remote Kubernetes cluster in Argo CD (Hotel Budapest - INT) through helm charts.
+**Scope & Context:** A top-level defines the application runtime environment where application artifacts are deployed and running in a remote Kubernetes cluster in Argo CD through helm charts.
 The deployed components are: "materialpass-edc" which refers to the consumer connector and "battery passport consumer application" refers to the consumer frontend (UI) application.

 **Level 1:** this level defines a deep dive into each deployment artifact: materialpass-edc, and digital-product-pass (consumer-ui and consumer-backend).
 In this layer, Kubernetes and helm resources are utilized using umbrella helm charts, consisting of some dependencies (container images) which are fetched from the GitHub registries.